Italian Motorcycle Brands

 Piaggio Logo

 The emblem of Piaggio had a heraldic orientation, characteristic of Italian brands of the late XIX century.
 The main symbol of the emblem was a rectangular shield.
 The simplicity and brevity of the image made the emblem particularly memorable.
 The inner part of the shield was divided diagonally into two colors – bright blue in the upper part and turquoise in the lower part.
 The letter “P” was inscribed in the space of the upper half.
-On the very bottom edge of the second part of the emblem is the brand name – Piaggio.
+On the bottom edge of the second part of the emblem is the brand name – Piaggio.
 The purity of colors and the absence of bright and diverse shades gave the emblem an aristocratic look and visual perception.

 SWM